chipcullen/chipcullen_com_hugo/content/post/link-rel-preload-is-a-seperate-thing.md

 <link rel="stylesheet" href="./style.css">
 ```

-The `<link rel="preload">` is a _hint_ to the browser that this asset is important to the page you're on*, and should be downloaded early on.
+The `<link rel="preload">` is a _hint_ to the browser that this asset is important to the page you're on, and should be downloaded early on.

 You *only* want to use it for critical assets that affect the early rendering of your page.

-* As opposed to `rel=preconnect` which is a hint that an asset will be needed on another page.